polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/pallet-design/add-contracts-pallet.md

 Broadly-speaking, there are two main reasons for adding the Contracts pallet to the runtime:

 - You want to deploy smart contracts as first-class citizens.
-- You want users to be able to customize how they interact with your chain.

-### Smart contracts as first-class citizens

-Adding the Contracts pallet to a Substrate runtime enables you to build a general-purpose smart contracts chain.
+  Adding the Contracts pallet to a Substrate runtime enables you to build a general-purpose blockchain that uses smart contracts to provide the core functionality you want to deliver.
-For example, if you have an innovative idea that requires smart contracts to be the main focus of your chain, you can build a chain with smart contracts as a base layer that you complement with other pallets to achieve application-specific goals with minimal blockchain-specific customization.
+  For example, if you have an innovative idea that focuses on the use of smart contracts, you can use the Contracts pallet to build the base layer of your chain, then complement the base layer with other pallets to achieve application-specific goals with minimal blockchain-specific customization.

-### Smart contracts for users to customize how they interact with your chain
+- You want to build a blockchain with flexibility for how users interact with the chain.

   If you are building a chain that doesn't focus on smart contracts—with most of the logic is defined using other Substrate pallets—you still might want to use the Contracts pallet to expose parts of the chain logic for customization.

   For example, if you are building a decentralized exchange blockchain, you might want to enable users to upload their own trading algorithms.
   Smart contracts are ideal for that type of use case because they treat all user input as untrusted and potentially adversarial.
   With the gas fees associated with executing a smart contract, users have to pay for the execution time of their trading algorithms.

   The Contracts pallet provides the [Chain extension][chain-extension] primitive for exactly that functionality and programming languages—like [ink!][https://paritytech.github.io/ink/]—can make use of the business logic primitives your chain exposes.

 ## Before you begin